yidans/yidans.github.io/_pages/about.md

 Feel free to reach out to me at yidans@usc.edu / yidans@isi.edu

 ## News
 - **Jun.
-23, 2025**: Presented our abstract, *"Collaboration Diversity and Paper Success: *"Network Analysis of Co-authorship in a Major Machine Learning Conference"* virtually at [The Annual International Social Networks Conference (Sunbelt)](https://sunbelt2025.org/) in Paris, France.
+23, 2025**: Presented our abstract, *"Collaboration Diversity and Paper Success: Network Analysis of Co-authorship in a Major Machine Learning Conference"* virtually at [The Annual International Social Networks Conference (Sunbelt)](https://sunbelt2025.org/) in Paris, France.
 - **Jun.
 16, 2025**: I will present our abstract, *"Reviewer Rating Variability and Confidence and Language Model Sentiment Prediction of Machine Learning Conference Papers"* at [The 10th International Congress on Peer Review and Scientific Publication]([https://sunbelt2025.org/](https://peerreviewcongress.org/)).
 - **Apr.
 30, 2025**: Presented two papers at [The 2025 ACM Web Conference](https://www2025.thewebconf.org/) in Sydney, Australia.
 - **Apr.
 11, 2025**: Presented our work, *"AI Reveals Systemic Financial Inequities: A Study of CFPB Complaints for Older Adults and Veterans"* at USC’s ShowCAIS Symposium.